This is the multi-page printable view of this section. Click here to print.

 Remember there are three principles to consider when working with forms:

-• Reading modes: Form users can either use forms in edit mode or read mode.
+• Display mode: Form users can either use forms in edit mode or read mode.
 Edit mode means that users can submit information, while read mode means that users can only view forms.
 The latter may be useful for example for certain staff to review feedback in a form, but not be able to edit/update it.

 • Form owner: The default owner is the person or group that the form is assigned to when the the form is created.
 By default, only this person or group can edit the current form.
 All other users can only view forms in read mode.
 The default owner however can reassign forms to other individuals and/or groups.